emads22/Assorted-Miniature-GUI-Apps/README.md

      ```
      Replace `<script-name>` with the actual name of the Python script file.
    - Running the executable file by double-clicking on it or executing it from the terminal/command prompt.
+   - For the webcam app, execute the command `streamlit run webcam_app.py` in the terminal.

 ## Usage
 - Each application can be run independently by executing its respective executable file.